702573N/Obsidian-Tasks-Calendar/README.md

 ### view:
 ```
+view: "list"
 view: "month"
 view: "week"
 ```
-With the view parameter you can set the default selected calendar
+With the view parameter you can set the default calendar view.

 ### firstDayOfWeek: